shabi786/NewsVerse/README.md

 # NewsVerse

-A News App build with react where users have access to top headlines
+A News App build with react where users have access to top headlines of the news.